so1der/python-parser/README.md

 I took out logs as a separate functions, so you can easily change them.
 For example, parsingEndLog() says that "parsing has been complete, next check after 1 hour", because my CRON launch this script once per hour.
 But maybe you want to lauch it more often?
 Go ahead!
 But don't forget to change this information in logs :) You can also modified it to save logs in txt file.
 Or whatever you like!

 <h3>Work example</h3>
+In the picture below you can see examples of posts by this parser.
+You can also see it in this telegram channel: https://t.me/animenewsparser

 ![alt tag](https://raw.githubusercontent.com/so1der/python-parser/main/work_example.png "posts example")​